Port of Miami (album)

 Port of Miami is the debut studio album by American rapper Rick Ross.
-Originally titled Career Criminal, the album was renamed, in reference to Miami being a major arrival destination for cocaine shipments to America.
+Originally titled Career Criminal, the album was renamed, in reference to Miami being a major arrival destination for cocaine shipments to mainland North America.
 The album was released August 8, 2006, on Poe Boy Entertainment, Slip-n-Slide Records and Def Jam Recordings.
 The album was engineered by Miami-based songwriting and production team The Monsters & The Strangerz.
 The album debuted at number one on the US Billboard 200, with 187,000 copies sold in its first week.

-The album's first single, "Hustlin' ", received an exorbitant amount of airplay.
+The album's first single, "Hustlin', received an exorbitant amount of airplay.
 The remix version features Jay-Z and Young Jeezy.
 The album's second single, "Push It", produced by J. R. Rotem.
 This track samples the song "Push It to the Limit" from the movie Scarface.
 Port of Miami was certified gold by the Recording Industry Association of America on November 8, 2006, with over 500,000 copies.
 According to Soundscan, the album has sold 857,000 copies to date.
 It was later certified Platinum by the RIAA In July 2016.

 A sequel, Port of Miami 2, was released on August 9, 2019.